Issue 1

 EB: I have used video in the past as a quick capture, like a mnemonic device, but it is actually really rare that we need it.
 Once I get into the space standing next to the people, a three-dimensional, even acoustic memory comes back.
 It’s not the view from the camera where the memory lives, it is the view from inside of the piece that usually that comes back over time.

 For documenting, I have used a lot of diagrams and sketches.
-For the choreographic process itself, I work a lot with language-based scores, where the limitation of the poetics is the thing that holds, so that the interpretation can always be different.
-That's a productive difference I am interested in: if the score is three lines of a very poetic paradox, returning to that poetic paradox each time is where the ongoing work of dancing lives and performs.
+For the choreographic process itself, I work a lot with language-based scores— where the limitation of the poetics is the thing that holds—so that the interpretation can always be different.
+That’s a productive difference I am interested in: if the score is three lines of a very poetic paradox, returning to that poetic paradox each time is where the ongoing work of dancing lives and performs.
 Maybe my body is changing, and maybe my practice is evolving, and it looks different every time, but it has a certain number of limitations that are consistent.
-The idea of choreography as a dynamic system that evolves through several iterations has become a thing for me in recent years that also allows something other than imitation to be the driving force of what we are considering as the form or the choreography.
+The idea of choreography as a dynamic system that evolves through several iterations has become a thing for me in recent years.
+It also allows something other than imitation to be the driving force of what we are considering as the form or the choreography.
 Which also leads to more diverse kinds of bodies being part of the work.

 But it is not to say that language is the only way to do that.
 I am interested in other ways too, but lately it has been language.
 People like the dancer Deborah Hay have been inspiring for that.
 She works with paradoxes and riddles a lot, so the choreography is often a written score that one could read on a page.
-There is a whole practice behind it, of how to interpret that choreography, which defines the work also, but the “writing” as text is a huge part of the formula.
+There is a whole practice behind it, of how to interpret that choreography, which also defines the work, but the “writing” as text is a huge part of the formula.
 That's something I have been going into lately, and now I am looking at what other traces can be useful.
 That’s what I realized when I had visited the motion capture studio at Yale during the Redoubt visit.
 It clicked afterwards how interesting this technology is as a kind of limited cipher, model, diagram, or trace of a dance that is non-linguistic, and also not two-dimensional, because dance choreography in writing or in diagrams has historically always been two-dimensional.

 All these ideas about the visual dominance of human perception are, in a way, cultured lore.

 There are some exceptions with technology, such as Synchronous Objects which was a collaboration between The Forsythe Company and Ohio State University, wherein they took William Forsythe’s piece One Flat Thing, reproduced and modeled it in all these different ways using digital technologies and platforms.
 There have been some interesting experiments since computers got more involved in the studio in the past ten years or so.
-Typically, the word “choreography” has referred to mostly diagrammatic attempts on paper, sort of tracing, or embodied memory of the dance.
+Typically, the word “choreography” has referred to mostly diagrammatic attempts on paper, a sort of tracing, or embodied memory of the dance.
 Moving into 3D is an interesting new potential for me to think about what trace to reinterpret and revisit.
 Especially the more abstract ones, like the point cloud where you don't have an animate human.
 It isn’t about an empathic, skin-faster-than-the-mind automatic mirror neuron reflex of imitation; there is something else, in the way that a poem or language would be really something else other than the dance experience, and allow a reinterpretation to proliferate new versions.
 Using motion capture also presents this opportunity for me.
 Because it is not the whole thing.
-I can't just pick it up with my body and my visual/audio skills and tactile kinetic skills.
+I can’t just pick it up with my body and my visual/audio skills and tactile kinetic skills.
 But what it does capture is the kinetics—moving points have kinetics in them.
 You have a feeling for movement when you’re watching this point cloud morphing around space.
 So: there is something that triggers the movement empathy or response, but it is not a totally anthropomorphic one—maybe it is digitamorphic.
-That gets interesting, because then you are like the human in the machine, because well: we're all cyborgs anyway!
+That gets interesting, because then you are like the human in the machine, because well: we’re all cyborgs anyway!
 The human-machine relation can be very juicy and sensual through something that moves you.

 MT: Are there any visual artists who inspire you?